re-pixel/markdown-overview-system/README.md

 | GET | `/events` | SSE event stream | No |
 | POST | `/upload` | Upload file | Yes |
 | POST | `/files` | List user files | Yes |

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly with all services running
-5. Submit a pull request

-## License

-This project is provided as-is for educational and development purposes.